-Examination at Masters level is the responsibility of the School.
+Doctoral examination is the responsibility of the College and not the School.
 The process which is followed until such time as you hear your results is as follows.
-The Postgraduate Office will forward the thesis to as a PDF file to two examiners by email.
-They are requested to return their reports to the Postgraduate Office within four weeks.
+The Postgraduate Office will forward the thesis to the College Research Office who will in turn send the PDF file to the three examiners by email.
+They are requested to return their reports to the College Research Office within four weeks.
 Their reports include both general comments as well as specific recommendations for corrections, and a final recommendation which has to be one of the following:

 Accept without corrections.
 The examiner is happy that the thesis should pass, and furthermore, that it is acceptable as is without any corrections.

-Accept with corrections to the satisfaction of the supervisor and Dean.
+Accept with corrections to the satisfaction of the supervisor and College Dean of Research.
 The examiner is happy with the standard of the thesis, but believes that it could be improved in line with their recommendations.
 They do not believe that they need to re-examine the thesis to ensure that the changes have been made, but are content to rely on the integrity of the student, supervisor and University to ensure that this is done.